-A forceful stretch or tear of the muscle or tendon in a weight bearing muscle such as the quadriceps is painful and difficult to rest.
-The quadriceps are involved in supporting the hip and knee to hold the wight of it.
+A forceful stretch or tear of the muscle or tendon in a weight-bearing muscle such as the quadriceps is painful and difficult to rest.
+The quadriceps are involved in supporting the hip and knee to hold the weight of it.
 A quadriceps strain can result from a forceful contraction of the quadriceps or unusual stress placed on the muscles.
-As with other strains it is graded 1 through 3, with 3 being the most severe tear.
+As with other strains, it is graded 1 through 3, with 3 being the most severe tear.

 Cause of injury

 Forceful contraction or stretch of the quadriceps.

 Grade 1: Mildly tender and painful.
 Little or no swelling.
 Full muscular strength.

 Grade 2: More marked pain and tenderness.
 Moderate swelling and possible bruising.
 Noticeable loss of strength.

 Grade 3 (full tear): Extreme pain.
 Deformity, swelling and bruising.
 Inability to contract the muscle.

 Complications if left unattended